saket/telephoto/docs/zoomable/index.md

 A `Modifier` for handling pan & zoom gestures, designed to be shared across all your media composables so that your users can use the same familiar gestures throughout your app.
 It offers,

 - Pinch to zoom and flings
-- Double tap to zoom
+- Double click to zoom
-- Single finger zoom (double tap and hold)
+- Single finger zoom (double click and hold)
 - Haptic feedback for over/under zoom
 - Compatibility with nested scrolling
 - Click listeners